scriptingosx/utiluti/ReadMe.md

 # utiluti

-The macOS command line utility to work with default apps.
+macOS command line utility to work with default apps.

 ## What it does